abpio/abp-commercial-docs/en/getting-started.md

 yarn start
 ```

-Wait Angular to start, open your favorite browser and go to `localhost:4200` URL.
+Wait Angular CLI to launch Webpack dev-server with BrowserSync.
+This will take care of compiling your `TypeScript` code, and automatically reloading your browser.
+After it finishes, open your web browser and navigate to `localhost:4200` URL.

 ![bookstore-login](images/bookstore-login.png)